-- Senior Fellow at the Manhattan Institute
+Opinion Editor at Forbes, and Senior Fellow at the Manhattan Institute

-Roy is also principal author of The Apothecary, the influential Forbes blog on health care policy and entitlement reform.
+Roy also serves as the Policy Editor at Forbes, where he writes on politics and policy, and manages The Apothecary, the influential Forbes blog on health care policy and entitlement reform.
+Hugh Hewitt has called Roy "the most influential conservative analyst on health care."
+NBC's Chuck Todd, on Meet the Press, said Roy was one "of the most thoughtful guys [who has] been debating" health care reform.
 MSNBC's Chris Hayes calls The Apothecary "one of the best takes from conservatives on that set of issues."
-Ezra Klein, in the Washington Post, calls The Apothecary one of the few "blogs I disagree with [that] I check daily."
+Ezra Klein, editor-in-chief of Vox.com, called The Apothecary one of the few "blogs I disagree with [that] I check daily."

 He was born and raised near Detroit, Michigan, and graduated from high school in San Antonio, Texas.
 USA Today named him to its All-USA High School Academic First Team, honoring the top 20 high school seniors in the country.
 Roy was educated at the Massachusetts Institute of Technology, where he studied molecular biology, and the Yale University School of Medicine.